hrgdavor/babel-plugin-jsx-simple/README.md

 applyHtml(document.getElementById('person-data'), def);
 ```

-The JSX is tranformed to function calls and code looks like something tihs
+The JSX is tranformed to function calls and then the code looks like this

 ``` js
 var person = {name:'Somebody', city: 'Mordor'}